loay106/IOT_W25_SURFER_DATA_COLLECTION/README.md

 Example Main Unit Wiring Diagram:

 <img src="https://github.com/user-attachments/assets/d2808a2c-2120-4290-80fc-dc2f74cc72e5" alt="Image" width="600">

+# Known issues:
+1. System crash in the upload process if Wifi is not available
+2. File duplication if the upload process is interrupted before completion

 # Project Poster:
 // to be edited later - saved for template use